Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(C) Appointed voting members of the board shall serve four-year terms beginning the first day of January and ending on the thirty-first day of December.
-Except as provided in division (D) of this section, members may be reappointed.
+(A) Members of the board shall serve four-year terms beginning the first day of January and ending on the thirty-first day of December.

-(D) No person, elected or appointed, shall hold the office of member of the state board of education for a period of longer than two successive terms of four years.
+(B) No person shall hold the office of member of the state board of education for a period of longer than two successive terms of four years.
 Terms shall be considered successive unless separated by a period of four or more years.
 Only terms beginning on or after January 1, 1996, shall be considered in determining an individual's eligibility to hold office.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.